APL-NavAid-for-Prosthetic-Vision/rtabmap_ros/README.md

 Johns Hopkins University Applied Physics Laboratory ©2025 The Johns Hopkins University Applied Physics Laboratory LLC

+Portions of the code are Copyright (c) 2010-2016, Mathieu Labbe - IntRoLab - Universite de Sherbrooke (for original code from https://github.com/introlab/rtabmap_ros.git upon which this code is based).

 # rtabmap_ros by JHUAPL
 This is a wrapper of the original RTABMap_ros package based on the RTABMap_apl library.